sduclassroom/splab1/variants/variant05.md

 * Top `n` dates as per the number of unique hosts.
 * The number of request on each of the dates.
-* The percentage of requests for each of the dates with respect to the total number of requests on these `n` particular dates.
+* The percentage of requests for each of the dates with respect to the total number of requests on these `n` dates from these hosts.

 Note that sorting criterium (unique hosts) is different from information shown